How To: Simulate a Design with Vivado IP

 - Understand how to use DSim Cloud CLI Tool simulator commands.

-Ensure that all files needed to simulate your design are under your workspace origin directory.
+Ensure that all files needed to simulate your design are under your local workspace.
 These files include all design, testbench, memory initialization, and source code for generated IP blocks.
-For the purpose of this guide, we will call this workspace origin directory <my_project>.
+For the purpose of this guide, we will call this local workspace <my_project>.

 Create a folder under <my_project> called <mdc> where you will simulate your design with DSim Cloud.
 For example, you can create it as <my_project>/simulation/mdc.
 Copy all your memory initialization files (*.mif) to this folder. *mif files are not compiled but must reside in the same folder where you run your DSim Cloud simulation.
 You will also need a copy of glbl.v, which can be found in <my_project>/my_project.sim/sim_1/behav/xsim/.